nhost/nhost/docs/docs/platform/overview/get-started-with-nhost-cli.md

 Running this command will start up all the backend services provided by Nhost.

-It also runs a web server to serve the Hasura console for the GraphQL engine so you can manage the database and try out the API.
+It also runs a webserver to serve the Hasura console for the GraphQL engine so you can manage the database and try out the API.

 The Hasura console should open automatically at